 The third-party INF does not contain digital signature information

 If you’re faced with this issue, try the following suggestions and see if that helps you:

 Let’s take a look at the description of the process involved concerning each of the listed solutions.

-This solution entails you make sure you have installed the latest drivers directly from the device maker.
+This solution entails you making sure you have installed the latest drivers directly from the device maker.
 You can download the latest version of the driver from the manufacturer’s website.
-After which, try installing the driver again and see if error reappears.
+After which, try installing the driver again and see if the error reappears.

 2] Disable Driver Signature Enforcement